mage-os/mage-os-website/src/pages/get-involved.md

 Want to get involved with Mage-OS?
 We'd love to have you!

 We intend to foster an open, positive, and inclusive community.
-Please read the [Code of Conduct](/) before proceeding.
+Please read the [Code of Conduct](/code-of-conduct) before proceeding.

 ## Join the discussion

 Discord: https://discord.gg/nvZDVA2NdC
 Github: https://github.com/mage-os
-?

 ## Become a member of Mage-OS

 Members get the ability to vote on org matters, as well as something or other

-## Sponsor Mage-OS
+## Support Mage-OS

-If Mage-OS or Magento is important to you or your company's future, we'd encourage you to sponsor the organization!
+If Mage-OS or Magento is important to you or your company, we encourage you to support the organization!
 This involves higher fees, but also gives you exposure.
 And everyone likes exposure, right?

 ## Contribute